 Summing it up - if you are denied boarding because of traveling with invalid travel documents or without a valid visa or visas you will not be eligible for flight compensation.

-Airline staff strikes aren’t considered extraordinary circumstances, as this example shows, and you can get compensation if that’s the reason why your flight gets delayed or cancelled.
 But it’s different in the case of an airport staff strike, when operations of the airport are paralyzed or slowed down - then most probably you’ll not be able to get compensation.

 Since it’s not something within airline’s control.